 Online voting will close at NOON on April 19, 2024.
-Prior to the opening of polls on April 20, 2024 at 8:30 a.m., the Election Committee will receive from the company a list of all properties that voted online.
-Only one form of voting will be accepted.
+Prior to the opening of polls on April 20, 2024 at 8:30 a.m., the Election Committee will receive from the company a list of all properties that voted online and by mail-in ballot Only one form of voting will be accepted.
 If a property submits multiple ballots, whether online, by mail, or in person, NO ballots will be counted for that property.